 The Nature Conservancy began when leading scientists, committed citizens and dedicated leaders came together with a shared vision to protect and care for nature.
-From our first land purchase to our latest water fund, we are constantly evolving to bring innovative solutions to the challenges facing our world.
+Today, as we take on the most complex environmental challenges of our lives, our diverse staff, partners and members impact conservation across more than 70 countries and territories.

 The Nature Conservancy Through the Years